 The wireline winch and logging box were set up approximately 4 m from the borehole collar, next to the workstation, within a heated shelter installed outside the drill rig, allowing easy access to the borehole.
 The tripod was installed adjacent to the borehole within the drill rig, with the wheel centred over the casing.
 The wireline winch and tripod were installed in-line allowing the logging scientist to maintain visual contact with the borehole collar at all times.
-The high side of the borehole stickup was established as the reference plane to be used for levelling each probe and was measured at 0.30 m above ground surface for the first 2 shifts and 0.76 m above ground surface for the remaining 11 shifts.
+The high side of the borehole stickup was established as the reference plane to be used for levelling each probe and was measured at 0.30 m vertically above ground surface.
 Static water levels over the duration of the geophysical logging program were also measured relative to this reference point.
 The wireline winch (Figure 3) and tripod (Figure 5) were secured to the work surface floor to ensure zero movement during the logging activities.
 Figure 6 shows the DGI setup for borehole logging.